taikiy/kernel/doc/real_mode_development.md

 ## 4. Writing the bootloader to a USB stick

-On MacOS, just like Linux, we use `dd` to copy our binary bootloader file to a USB stick.
-Some commands are slightly different.
+On Mac, just like Linux, you can use `dd` to copy our binary bootloader file to a USB stick.
+Some commands/options are slightly different.

 ---